openservicebrokerapi/servicebroker/spec.md

 ### Extension API Authentication

 The Service Broker MAY use the the same broker authentication method for invocation of extension endpoints by not providing credentials as part of a `extensions_api` object.
-If no credentials are present in an `extensions_api` object, the Platform can assume that the default broker authentication is required.
+If no credentials are present in an `extensions_api` object, the Platform can assume that the default broker authentication method is to be used.

 If the Service Broker wants to use alternate methods of authentication, (e.g. on remote servers) it MUST provide details to that mechanism in the OpenAPI document, (e.g. an OAuth Flow Object), and the appropriate credential(s), (e.g. bearer token), as part of the `extensions_api` object.
 If credentials are present in an `extensions_api` object, the Platform will need to verify the authentication method from the OpenAPI document.